-It’s a question that answer itself, in my opinion, but sometimes it takes a little kick up the arse to highlight the difference between knowing what you should do, and actually doing it.
-In the age of the internet, free videos, free downloads, free and easy to connect with any and all of your idols in just a few clicks; why would you bother to book tickets and attend a live show?
+It’s a question that answers itself, in my opinion, but sometimes it takes a little kick up the arse to highlight the difference between knowing what you should do, and actually doing it.
+In the age of the internet – free videos, free downloads, free and easy to connect with any and all of your idols in just a few clicks – why would you bother to book tickets and attend a live show?
 The answer is simple, and painfully obvious.
 Because you must.
 Because you have to.
-You should.
+Because you should.
 And you know you want to.

 We interact and network and connect with a number of people online; we know all about their music, what their face looks like at it’s best, what they choose to present to us after much deliberation.
 But we don’t know them.
 They don’t know us.
 Not until we’ve spent time together.
 Not until we’ve hung out.
 Not until we’ve knocked back a few sickly shots and danced at each other at the front of a sweaty cellar gig, to a band we adore so passionately that nothing else matters for three or four genuine, real time, hours.
 And during those hours, we slip outside several times, to a slightly quieter area, and talk about our dreams in the most excited manner possible, in a way that we don’t ever feel inclined to over a tea break in the office kitchen.
 And that’s nothing but cider in our plastic cups, I probably promise.

 Even after these nights, there’s so much more to experience.
 And what you loved about your favourite band, you love even more now you’ve seen them live; even if they weren’t that great.
 As long as they meant what they did.
 As long as they performed it with passion.
 That’s all you really want.
 A bad performance can be forgiven, and it often is, and hopefully, if the artist really cares, the next time you see them – things will be a little better, and you’ll be glad you stood by them.